How To Improve Ambient Comfort In Your Home

 For those that skipped biology class (or was it chemistry?) the day your teacher covered photosynthesis, allow us to review.
 Through the process of photosynthesis, plants convert the carbon dioxide we exhale into fresh oxygen and can also remove toxins from the air we breathe.
 You can therefore see the importance of bringing in some greenery.
 To perform photosynthesis, plants require carbon dioxide, water, and sunlight, so it’s necessary to keep breathing (easy enough), water them as required, and ensure that you let natural light into your home.

 The type of plants introduced into the house will also assist in interior air comfort.
-NASA (yes, that NASA) has identified the top 10 plants for photosynthesis, so be sure to bring this list with you before heading on over to your local home and garden centre:
+NASA (yes, that NASA) has identified the top 10 plants for photosynthesis, so be sure to bring this list with you before heading on over to your local home and garden center:

 - Spathiphyllum (Peace Lily)